MicrosoftDocs/quantum-docs/articles/tutorial-resource-estimator-chemistry.md

 ## Get started

-Using the Resource Estimator is exactly the same as submitting a job against other software and hardware provider targets in Azure Quantum - define your program, set a target, and submit your job for computation.
+Using the Resource Estimator is the same as submitting a job against other software and hardware provider targets in Azure Quantum - define your program, set a target, and submit your job for computation.

 ### Load the required imports